adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* Make new-graphapplication explicitly use confidential / public
+* Add times to new-graphapplication and new-localgraphcertificate
 * Possibly remove query support from Remove-GraphItem if queries on DELETE method are not supported
 * Make Uri argument a non-array
 * Add default graph connection